 What are AI personal assistants?

-What AI is the best personal assistant?
+What is the best AI to use as a personal assistant?

 Can ChatGPT be a personal assistant?